Data4Democracy/drug-spending/datadictionaries/drugnames_withclasses.md

 TODO:
 - Add information on how drugnames were mapped to RXCUI
 - Add how major class and class were matched to their description

+### Note:
+This is an older dataset / dictionary that needs to be verified